Tom-Ainsworth/tu_du_/README.md

 ---

 > *"As a returning user, **I would like to create multitple lists to seperate my tasks into categories**"*
 - Users can create as many lists as they wish and name them whatever they choose.
-This could include "shopping", "Cleaning" "Work" as a few examples.
+This could include "Shopping", "Cleaning" "Work" as a few examples.
 >
 > *"As a returning user **I would like to save my lists**"*
-- The "Save All Lists" menu option commits all lists and tasks to the lists.json file, so on the next load, users can continue where they left off.
+- The "Save All Lists" menu option writes all lists and tasks to the lists.json file, so on the next load, users can continue where they left off.
 >
 > *"As a returning user **I would like to start again from scratch**"*
 - The "Reset All Lists menu option will erase all user created lists, and load the default "Example List".
-This option doesn't require the user to save as it will commit the changes to lists.json as well.
+This option doesn't require the user to save as it will write the changes to lists.json as well.

 ---